Fighting for you

 People who feel that they are being treated differently to other coworkers in their organization because of where they come from can face:

 - Financial handicaps

 - Health and wellbeing issues

 It is important to call out national origin discrimination for what it is.

 You are entitled to stand up for your rights and you will be protected from being retaliated against by Florida’s employment discrimination laws.

 There is no need to fear losing your job.
 Seek the right legal advice beforehand and you can protect yourself.

-Been discriminated against?
+Been discriminated against because of your origin?
 What can you do?

 If you have been discriminated against in the workplace based on national origin, you may be able to take legal action that requires your employer to: